Quick Links Menu.

 |59||VEGA||29 Apr 1977||29 Apr 1977||2 May 1977||MA/T||21 Dec 1977|

-MA hulls 36 and 37 (the first ordered after the Mariners).
+Approved characteristics for a new construction Stores Ship (AF), SCB Project 97, were promulgated on 21 Jul 1952 with a final change on 25 March 1957, and the MA specifications were dated 3 November 1952 and revised 12 January 1953.
+These were MA hulls 36 and 37, the first ordered after the Mariners.
+Designated R3-S-4a by MA and possibly based on one of its hull designs, they were the largest American pure refrigerated ships at 15,540 tons full load.
 At the decommissioning ceremony for VEGA in 1977, Commander Service Group One explained that "This type of ship with booms, hatches and masts is doomed."
 Unlike VEGA, RIGEL found a second career in MSC with her guns and other military equipment removed.

 |58||RIGEL||36||FY 1953.
 Decomm and to MSC 23 Jun 1975.
 To MA custody 9 Sep 1992, title accepted by MA 1 Apr 1998 for disposal.
 Transferred back to Navy for disposal as required by the FY2008 Defense Authorization act (with TRUCKEE and KALAMAZOO).
 Sold by Navy Jul 2008 to All Star Metals, Brownsville, TX.
 Departed MA custody 28 Aug 2008 enroute Brownsville.|